-Our application deadline for Phase I of the 2018 Match is November 20, 2017.
-Candidates selected for an interview will be contacted by email no later than November 27, 2017.
-We believe that a face-to-face interview is essential for arriving at a mutual decision about selection; however, if it is not possible to interview in person, a VSee interview can be arranged.
-Our interview period for Phase I of the 2017 Match will be December 4-20, 2017 and January 3-12, 2018.
+Our application deadline for Phase I of the 2019 Match is November 13, 2018.
+Candidates selected for an interview will be contacted by email no later than November 26, 2018.
+We believe that a face-to-face interview is essential for arriving at a mutual decision about selection; however, if it is not possible for a candidate to interview in person, a VSee interview can be arranged.
+Our interview period for Phase I of the 2019 Match will be December 3-19, 2018 and January 3-11, 2019.

 The following is a summary of our selection process:

 As full-time employees of the University, BCC interns must demonstrate a spiritual attitude and a Christian lifestyle consistent with the beliefs, methods, and goals of the university (see Biola's Mission and Statement on Diversity).
 Candidates who match with the Biola Counseling Center internship program must complete a university employment application in which they commit to uphold all Biola community standards of conduct (see Employee Handbook Section 3.1 and Employee Handbook Section 3.11) and affirm that their personal theological beliefs are in agreement with Biola University's Articles of Faith, as well as agree to abide by the University's Standards of Conduct while employed by Biola.
 Beyond this, matched interns are asked to assert that they desire to work in an educational community where the Biblical Principles and Eschatology Teaching Position are embraced and taught.